Empty Field Zendo

 Eventually, as Seido headed towards her transmission, the Empty Field Zendo became independent of the Eugene Zendo in 2008 and assumed direct guidance from Kyogen and his home temple, Dharma Rain Zen Center.
 The meditation hall began to serve the residential organic farm trainees who were interested in daily meditation and a local community member interested in learning to meditate.
 Seido continued to offer summer retreats and collaborate with other leaders.
 Guest teachers have included Sallie Jiko Tisdale, who led a women’s retreat, DRZC’s Kakumyo Lowe-Charde, who integrated QiGong into sesshin, and Abby Mushin Terris of the Sangha Jewel Zen Center, who continues to collaborate on a popular retreat over the Fourth of July weekend.
 Over the last several years of retreats, the zendo has developed its own flavor, bringing some ease to the intense sesshin practice.
 It offers a balance of discipline integrated with simplicity and communion with the natural world.

-As some of the limitations of practice on the farm emerged (the distance from Eugene, seasonality, and accessibility), Seido was inspired in 2011 to begin a sitting group in Eugene closer to the community base in the area, an hour away.
-In addition to increasing week to week consistency and accessibility, Seido also wanted to begin finding ways of integrating an awareness of Western insight into psychology with Zen practice.
+As some of the limitations of practice on the farm emerged (the distance from Eugene, seasonality, and accessibility), Seido was inspired in 2011 to begin a sitting group an hour away in Eugene closer to the community base.
+In addition to increasing week-to-week consistency and accessibility, Seido also wanted to begin finding ways of integrating an awareness of Western insight into psychology with Zen practice.
 The idea of Zen West was posed to Karen Aido Waskow, senior student of the John Tarant/Aitken Roshi lineage, who, as an MSW candidate, was also enthusiastic about the mission, and brought to the group a vibrant koan practice and sincere interest in applying the teachings in everyday life.
 Zen West began its first sitting in 2012 in Seido’s psychotherapy office on Fillmore Street.
-These gatherings mirrored the beginnings at Potters Street, as they were made up of a sincere small group of folks interested in practicing silence together and exploring Buddhist teachings in an environment of ease, mutual respect, and intimacy.
+These gatherings mirrored the beginnings at Potter Street, as they were made up of a sincere small group of folks interested in practicing silence together and exploring Buddhist teachings in an environment of ease, mutual respect, and intimacy.

 As the World-Honored One was walking with a congregation he pointed to the ground with his finger and said, “This spot is good to build a sanctuary.”
 Indra, emperor of the gods, took a blade of grass, stuck it in the ground and said, “The sanctuary is built.”
 The World-Honored One smiled.